vpenando/vpenando.github.io/articles/en/pattern_matching.md

   | _   -> None (* Unsupported *)
   ;;
 ```
-Not that we know return a `a option` instead of the real type.
+Note that we know return a `a option` instead of the `'a`.
 This allows us to cover the case of unsupported operators.